Mentoring and Induction for Beginning Educators

 The Iowa Mentoring and Induction (M&I) program began as part of the Teacher Quality legislation enacted in 2001.
-Each year, approximately 3,000 beginning educators participate in the state-funded Iowa Mentoring and Induction Program.
-This number is comprised of both first and second year educators in public school districts and area education agencies (AEA) statewide.
-A beginning teacher mentoring and induction program is created to promote excellence in teaching, enhance student achievement, build a supportive environment within school districts and area education agencies, increase the retention of promising beginning teachers, and promote the personal and professional well-being of teachers.
+Since that time the purpose of M&I has remained the same: Beginning teacher mentoring and induction support is created to promote excellence in teaching, enhance student achievement, and build a supportive environment within school districts and education agencies to increase the retention of promising beginning teachers and promote the personal and professional well-being of all teachers.

 The Iowa Department of Education is steadfast in ensuring a successful entry into the profession for all new teachers.
 Although recent legislation has made changes to previous code, it did not eliminate the need for districts to support beginning teachers as they meet the Iowa Teaching Standards and Criteria (ITS&C) and develop enhanced instructional practices.
 The Department is also committed to helping schools navigate this change while ensuring new teachers continue to receive the support they need and deserve.